konflux-ci/e2e-tests/tests/integration-service/README.md

 - Validating the successful creation of a SnapshotEnvironmentBinding.
 - Validating the successful creation of a Release.

-### E2E tests of Namespace-backed Environments (within `namespace-backed-environments.go`):

-- Testing for successful creation of applications, components, DeploymentTargetClass, Environment, and IntegrationTestScenario
-- Checking if the BuildPipelineRun is successfully triggered and completed.
-- Asserting the signing of BuildPipelineRun.
-- Validating the successful creation of a Snapshot, an Ephemeral environment, and an Integration PipelineRun.
-- Verifying that the Integration PipelineRun succeeded.
-- Asserting that the Snapshot was marked as Passed.
-- Verifying that the Ephemeral environment and related SnapshotEnvironmentBinding got deleted.

 ### E2E tests of Status Reporting of Integration tests to CheckRuns (within `status-reporting-to-pullrequest.go`):

 - Creating 2 IntegrationTestScenarios: one that's supposed to pass and other one to fail.